-When a student is identified as truant (three (3) consecutive unlawful/unexcused absences or a total of five (5) unlawful/unexcused absences), an administrator will communicate with the student and parent/guardian to identify the reasons for the student's absences.
-An attendance contract and intervention plan may be developed and signed to address and improve the student's attendance in school.
+When a student is identified as truant (three (3) consecutive unlawful/unexcused absences or a total of five (5) unlawful/unexcused absences), the attendance clerk will communicate with the student and parent/guardian to identify the reasons for the student's absences.
+An attendance contract and intervention plan will be developed and signed to address and improve the student's attendance in school.